 So let us see if we can distill the topic and find some clarity.

 A first intuitive step might be to ask the simple question: Can I be sure that I will go to Heaven?
 And if we can affirm a positive answer here, we will naturally then ask, How?
 We must all begin here, for there is no point in exploring the intricate details of how the dynamics of personal salvation work if we do not even have salvation, or if we cannot know that we have it.
 We must have some concept of the basics in order to proceed.
-If you have not answered these preliminary questions fully in Christ, such that you now know that you have eternal life and can never lose it, then please consider reading another article before continuing here: That You May Know.
+Those who have not answered these preliminary questions fully in Christ, such that they now know they have eternal life and can never lose it, are encouraged to read another article before continuing here: That You May Know.

 Getting the basics down is certainly the first step: we cannot build a more complete understanding of salvation until we have a proper foundation.
 With a proper foundation laid in Christ, and having faith in Him as our Savior, we may begin in earnest to build a more complete understanding of what He has done by studying Him in more depth.
 Let us do so.